Welcome#

 For Linux and MacOS users, you can access the command line by opening the terminal program.

-For Windows users, you should first install Anaconda (described above) or miniconda (described below), which gives you access to the “Anaconda Prompt” desktop application.
+(described below), which gives you access to the “Anaconda Prompt” desktop application.
 (Instructions for this are given on the Anaconda Website.)

-From the Anaconda Prompt, you should be able to run conda and other shell commands.
+From the Anaconda Prompt, you should be able to run conda

-Lightweight miniconda#
+Lightweight miniconda

-If you don’t want to download a large file like the Anaconda Python Distribution (ca. 800 MB), there is a lightweight alternative installation called miniconda.
+If you don’t want to download a large file like the Anaconda Python Distribution (ca. 800 MB), there is a

 Google Colab#

 You can even start the course without a local Python installation using online services like Google Colab (colab.google) which provide an online Python version in a Jupyter Notebook environment.
+This requires a Google account.

-Managing environments with conda#
+Managing environments with conda

-First, ensure that your conda installation is up to date:
+Then, make sure that your conda installation is up to date:

 conda update -n base -c conda-forge conda